-Phase I of the Plan update will consist of a land use analysis examining the potential implications and benefits of allowing property owners to convert from commercial to residential land use, as well as a re-examination of the Plan's retail nodes and whether these can be updated, including the potential to increase the overall amount of development to accommodate additional retail.
+Phase I of the Plan update will consist of a land use analysis examining the potential implications and benefits of allowing property owners to convert from commercial to residential or other land use, as well as a re-examination of the Plan's retail nodes and whether these can be updated, including the potential for a modest increase in the overall amount of development to accommodate additional retail.
 This analysis would be followed with a community process to review potential amendments, concluding with public hearings in September 2017.
 Phase II of the Plan update is proposed to begin in January 2020, and will examine whether additional density should be considered.